Put simply, people invest to try and grow their money. But the motivations behind investing are more than just numbers.

 The hands-off investor prefers to set up investments and forget about them.
 Some investors may also take a hands-off approach by selecting passive investments, such as index funds, which are designed to track a benchmark (such as a market index) and don’t require regular maintenance.
 This is known as passive investing.

-Whether you are a “hands-on” or “hands-off” investor, it’s important to seek advice from a financial professional to help you find the right options work toward your goals.
+Whether you're an active or passive investor, it’s important to seek advice from a financial professional to help you find the right options as you work toward your goals.

 If you prefer technology and want to manage your own investments, you can use a variety of online tools.
 This approach may be appropriate if you have some experience with investing or want to remove as many costs from your investing as possible.

-For more passive investors who prefer technology, there are automated investing tools available, sometimes called “robo advisors.”
-These tools ask you several questions about your goals and risk and recommend a portfolio allocation that is then monitored for you.
+For more passive investors who prefer technology, there are automated investing tools available.
+These tools, known as "robo-advisors," ask you several questions about your goals and risk and recommend a portfolio allocation that is then monitored for you.
 Because automated options are often lower cost, Dawson says they can be a good place to start for people who are just getting into investing or who don’t have a lot to invest.